Amazon to stream Academy of Country Music Awards in 2022

-In the announcement on Thursday, the ACMs move from CBS, which previously announced that it would be airing the Country Music Television awards show next year.
-A date and location will be announced later, but the show has been traditionally held in Las Vegas, although the pandemic moved the show's production to Nashville, Tennessee.
+In the announcement Thursday, the ACMs move from CBS, which previously announced that it would air the Country Music Television awards show next year.
+A date and location will be announced later, but the show has been traditionally held in Las Vegas, although the pandemic moved the show’s production to Nashville.

 “We’re excited to continue to expand our content offerings for Prime Video customers by being the exclusive home for the Academy of Country Music Awards in 2022 and honoring the best in country music,” said Vernon Sanders, co-head of television at Amazon Studios, in a statement.